hdresearch/nolita/docs/src/use/local.md

 Ollama is supported as a provider and will connect to the default Ollama port when used.
 When you set `ollama` as a provider, the `model` name you provide to one that Ollama recognizes.
 For more information on available models for Ollama, see [its documentation](https://ollama.com/library).

+This means that we expect Ollama to be running when using Nolita with `ollama` as provider.
+You'll want to run Ollama's GUI or just `ollama serve` in a terminal window.

 ## Using local model files

 We use `node-llama-cpp` under the hood to run a model file.
 For information on `node-llama-cpp` and getting a model file for use, see [its documentation](https://withcatai.github.io/node-llama-cpp/guide/#getting-a-model-file).